 Delta Dental of Oklahoma Oral Health Foundation (DDOK-OHF)

 Grants to Oklahoma nonprofits, educational institutions, and government agencies for programs and services that promote oral health and/or advance dental education.
-Grants are awarded to organizations that make dental care accessible or to advance dental education or research.
+Funding is intended to make dental care accessible to populations who would not otherwise have access to dental services.

 Priority status is given to programs that provide free dental care services/education to vulnerable or underserved populations and that utilize volunteer dental professionals.